An extension of polar duality of toric varieties and its consequences in Mirror Symmetry: A duality between hypersurfaces in toric varieties

 where $\Theta$ ranges on the facets of the anti-canonical polytope $\D_{-K_X}=\D_\1$ \cite[Prop.~3.6.1 and 3.6.2]{CoxKatz}\footnote{Actually in \cite[Prop.~3.6.2]{CoxKatz} authors assume $X$ to be Gorenstein.
 Under this assumption $\D_{-K_X}$ is a lattice polytope, making easier to understand relation (\ref{aut}).
 Anyway, by the previous result stated in \cite[Prop.~3.6.1]{CoxKatz}, the Gorenstein assumption may be dropped in getting (\ref{aut}).}, \cite[\S4]{Cox} and $l^*(\Theta)$ denotes \emph{the number of lattice points in the relative interior of the polytope $\Theta$}.
 Moreover,

 so giving

 Unfortunately, conditions (1) and (2) opening the present \S\ref{sez:dualita-hyp} are not sufficient to guaranteeing quasi-smoothness neither of $Y$ nor of a $f$-mirror $Y^\vee$ of $Y$.
-Then, in any case, in the following, the \emph{numbers $m_Y$ and $m_{Y^\vee}$ of complex moduli of $Y$ and $Y^\vee$}, respectively, will be combinatorially defined as the right term in (\ref{mY}).
+Therefore, in the following, \emph{numbers $m_Y$ and $m_{Y^\vee}$ of complex moduli of $Y$ and $Y^\vee$}, respectively, will be combinatorially defined as the right term in (\ref{mY}).
 Namely

 On the other hand, given a suitable resolution $\widehat{Y}\longrightarrow Y$, it is well defined the \emph{\ka moduli space} of $\widehat{Y}$ as the quotient of the \emph{complexified \ka cone} under the action of the automorphism group $\Aut(\widehat{Y})$ \cite[\S6.2]{CoxKatz}.
 Define